rcs18/Contents/Notes.md

 # Wednesday

-## Publishing and maintaining open data — Bastian Greshake Tzovaras
+## Publishing and maintaining open data — Bastian Greshake Tzovaras (OpenSNP, OpenHumans)

 Slides are at: https://figshare.com/articles/Sharing_Data_Why_How_When_/7076708